ArthurBernard/Comparative_Analysis_BTCUSD_EURUSD/README.md

 # Comparative analysis between BTCUSD and EURUSD
-This is a class project in econometric of exchange rate about intraday analysis of bitcoin_dollar and euro_dollar.
+This is a class project in econometric of exchange rates: Intraday analysis of bitcoin_dollar versus euro_dollar.